openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 - Clearly show PII locations when working with source
 - Set us up for easily putting this information into automatically generated documentation in the future
 - Do not create Django migrations
-- Do not incur runtime costs, aside from tiny growth of code file sizes
+- Do not incur runtime costs
 - Are relatively low-effort to implement and maintain
 - Have a very low likelihood of causing bugs